 One tip that works well is feeding cats close to the evening to help them be more relaxed.
 Cats like to lay down after they have had a full meal and so you can use this as a strategy to keep them calm.
 Always make sure the food is a balanced, healthy diet as it contributes to them having a healthy sleep.
 A healthy meal consists of all the nutrients needed to give it a more restful sleep.
 A healthy diet can also interfere with your cat’s natural instinct to be awake all night so that you can enjoy your rest better.

 Keeping your cat busy during the day is another way to keep them asleep all night.
 It is doing the opposite of what their biology teaches them to do, making them more sleepy at night.
 You can do this by getting your cat a lot of playtime during the day with different toys and activities.
 Make sure to tire them out with all the action so that when night falls, all they’ll want to do is sleep.
 Cats already like to play, and so it will not be difficult engaging them.
 The toys will still be useful when they wake up at night since it will keep them occupied while you sleep.
 You can find toys that are quiet and specially designed for nighttime play to keep your pet busy.
+Check out our guide on the best cat toys for more info.

 Since you now know that cats take their sleep very seriously, getting them a proper cat bed will also help in enhancing their sleep.
 Some of the best cat beds have features that support your cat’s body in a way that makes rest more enjoyable for them.
 Some of these features include an orthopedic foamy inner layer, a velvety texture, a non-skid bottom, and some quality stuffing.
 For additional luxury, you can get a heated cat bed, which will make your cat cuddle up for a long time.
 Not only will it sleep for long, but it will also be comfortable and peaceful.
 Investing in a good cat bed is a step in the right direction to making sure your cat is sleeping well.
 When getting the bed consider the cat’s preference in terms of elements like the design.
 Some cats prefer beds with high walls that they can rest their chin while others prefer simple short beds.
 Some also prefer one with a hood so they can have some privacy.
 The location of the bed can also determine how often the cat will use the bed and how well it will sleep.
 A prime location will be in a dry, airy area void of dirt and foul smell.